inouet/kettle/README.md

 Kettle
 ======

-Kettle is a lightweight object-dynamodb mapper for PHP5.
+Kettle is a lightweight object-dynamodb mapper for PHP.
 Kettle provides a simple interface to Amazon DynamoDB.

 See Some Code